 Brittany Blankenship, Jonathan Lawrence and Brian Nelson designed these business cards for Amaray, an apartment building in Fort Lauderdale, Florida.

-“The identity system has a rich variety of branded imagery—our brandmark, the Amaranth floral, deco patterning, and little seals and badge assets.
-With all of this at our disposal, we wanted to create cards (both business and appointment cards) that capitalized on this varied tactility,” said Brittany Blankenship, one of the designers at Matchstic.
+“The identity system has a rich variety of branded imagery—our brandmark, the Amaranth floral, deco patterning, and little seals and badge assets,” said Brittany Blankenship, the Designer at Matchstic.

 Sophisticated yet welcoming, there’s no question that Amaray’s card is going to stand out from a pile of ordinary business cards.